FLYNews Brief

 • Q1 2026 adjusted EPS of -$0.46 vs. est. -$0.51; revenue of $80.9M from lunar and missile defense programs

 • TTM revenue is $160M.
 Q1 alone exceeded all three prior quarters combined.
-At $33.37 per share and a -30.2x fwd P/E, the market is pricing a profitability path that hasn't arrived yet
+At $33.37 per share and a -30.2x fwd P/E, the stock's valuation assumes a profitability path the company has not yet demonstrated

 • Next catalyst: Q2 2026 revenue guidance and any missile defense contract pipeline update from the earnings call